user354015/lyricScribe/README.md

 cp config.toml ~/.config/lyrics/
 ```

-Or download the binary *and* the config from the [releases](https://github.com/user354015/lyricScribe/releases)
+Or download the binary from the [releases](https://github.com/user354015/lyricScribe/releases)

-> Important!
-The config file must be placed in `~/.config/lyrics/` and with valid values for now.
-Will be changed in a future release

 ### Floating lyrics on Hyprland
 <details>